gmetais/sw-get-headers/README.md

 - detect misconfigured server (caching, compression, keep-alive, ...)
 - read caching and expiring informations

 *This project is currenlty more a "proof of concept" than a library you can rely on.
-Please use with extra caution and **PLEASE report any bug you see**.*
+Please use with extra caution and PLEASE report any bug you see.*

 ## How it works

 It uses [Service Workers](https://developer.mozilla.org/fr/docs/Web/API/Service_Worker_API) to spy on every request made, read the headers, than send the information back to the page's JavaScript.

+**Your website needs to be on HTTPS.** It works on localhost regardless of protocol.

 For security reasons, many limitations have been built in browsers regarding reading headers on **cross-domain** requests.
 Have a look at the [Cross domain problems](#cross-domain-problems) chapter.